stormreply/storm-library-for-terraform/README.md

 1. **Create a GitHub token**

-   For saving configuration state and for the scheduler to be able to execute workflows in your SLT member repositories, the SLT | Storm Library for Terraform needs a GitHub token.
+   For saving configuration state and for the scheduler to be able to execute workflows in your SLT member repositories, the Storm Library for Terraform needs a GitHub token.
 This can either be a GitHub App Token or a Personal Access Token.

    For